 - 4) Stalking Cases.
 (California Penal Code section 646.9)

-So, DUI cases are not excluded from the list of crimes under PC 1001.95.
-But wait, upon completion of the requirements, not only the court will dismiss this case, but also, the arrest will be deemed to never have occurred.
+A very important benefit of diversion is that upon completion of the requirements, not only the court will dismiss this case, but also, the arrest will be deemed to never have occurred.

-WHAT DOES IT MEANS
+WHAT DOES IT MEAN

 Penal Code Section 1001.36 (Mental Health Diversion)